kiamesdavies/money-transfer/README.md

 The concept of transferring money is centered around immutable facts `I transferred x amount` etc, and all these facts need to be saved in an append-only store for audit trail.
 An audit trail is a first-class citizen of event sourcing, and not an afterthought by having a history table.

-CQRS provides us with the ability to scale independent part of our systems, and provide better query support to display our data since the event sourcing part only uses an append log.
+CQRS provides us with the ability to scale independent part of our systems, and provide better query support to aggregate our data since the event sourcing part only uses an append log.

 Project Structure
 ===